SarahDomson/Frontend-Ivory-Project/README.md

 - [Acknowledgements](#acknowledgements)

 ## Project Overview
-This project is a responsive recreation of a Figma design, implemented with Tailwind CSS.
+This project is a responsive recreation of a Figma design portoflio, implemented with Tailwind CSS.
 The goal is to faithfully replicate the design and ensure it adapts smoothly across devices and screen sizes.
 This project highlights my skills in frontend development, particularly in CSS frameworks and responsive design.

 ## Features
 - Pixel-perfect recreation of the Figma design